mpopv/pmtds/README.md

 ### About

 Do you nest media queries inside elements in SCSS, but get sick of writing out media queries for small responsive changes, especially if you need multiple?
-This is a set of mixins designed to reduce that work by condensing it down to as concise a syntax as possible.
+This is a set of mixins designed to reduce that work by condensing it down to as concise a syntax as possible, by baking in some assumptions.

+pxsmlx is opinionated—it only uses min-width queries and Bootstrap breakpoints.
+But it allows you to write complex sets of media queries much more quickly.

 ```scss
   // You write...